Health Data Science, M.S.

 • 3rd fastest-growing job in the United States according to Linkedin

-View More About Health Data Science
+View More and Receive Information About Health Data Science

 Curriculum Overview

 The goal of SLU's M.S. in health data science program is to provide graduates with the expertise and necessary skills needed to manage, manipulate and analyze large-scale clinical and operational databases.
 Most core courses are offered onsite during hours convenient for working professionals.
 This program is flexible enough for traditional students or working professionals.
-It offers the expertise and hands-on skills in analytics, modeling, and outcomes research needed to meet the increasing demand for data scientists in the health care system.
+It offers the expertise and hands-on skills in analytics, modeling and outcomes research needed to meet the increasing demand for data scientists in the health care system.

 Students complete 30 credits of coursework across three integrated areas of study: